dhomoney/agility_irules_http_docs_17/docs/class1/module1/lab5.rst

 #####################################################

 Collect an HTTP payload, change it, and release it to the client.
+As in the previous lab replace Damn with Darn, or get creative.

 ..
 IMPORTANT::
   •	Estimated completion time: 20 minutes